PowerShell/PowerShell-RFC/CommunityCall/README.md

 # PowerShell Core Community Call

-The PowerShell Core Community Call is held on the 3rd Thursday of every month.
+The PowerShell Community Call is held on the 3rd Thursday of every month.
-Topics include PowerShell Core, PSEditorServices/VSCode-PS, and PSScriptAnalyzer.
+Topics include PowerShell Core, PSEditorServices/VSCode-PowerShell, PSScriptAnalyzer, PowerShell Gallery, and any other projects owned by the PowerShell Team.

-Use [this ICS file](RecurringCommunityCall.ics) (right-click `Raw` and select `Save Target/Link As` in order to download the file correctly) to put this recurring event on your calendar.
+You can join our Teams live event at https://aka.ms/JoinPSCall

-Or use this link if you already have Skype installed: https://meet.lync.com/microsoft/jaiello/ZRC25BBR
+Use [this ICS file](PSTeamsCall.ics) (right-click `Raw` and select `Save Target/Link As` in order to download the file correctly) to put a recurring event on your calendar.

 ## Notes